 Make your choice of platform

-To drop the monthly fee, you've got five choices.
+To drop the monthly fee, you've got a number of different choices.

-You'll get FreeSat From Sky if you cancel your Sky subscription completely, and pay £25 for a FreeSat From Sky viewing card.
+You'll get FreeSat From Sky if you cancel your Sky subscription completely, and pay a one-off £25 for a FreeSat From Sky viewing card.
 You get all of the free-to-view channels available on satellite - here's a list.
 But your Sky+ box will stop recording - the Sky+ service is actually a £10 monthly cost, incorporated into most Sky bundles.
 If you think £120 a year is a good deal for this functionality, then that's fine.
 We'd probably caution against it.
 In any case, your EPG will be full of channels that you can no longer watch.

 Freesat is the free satellite service, operated by the BBC and ITV.
 Freesat uses your existing satellite dish, so you can unplug your Sky box and plug a new Freesat one in.
 It, too, picks up the free-to-view channels available on satellite - here's a list.
 There are no subscription costs at all with Freesat, so once you've bought the box, you're sorted.
-A typical Freesat box will offer both HD and SD pictures, and an integral hard-disc recorder.
+A typical Freesat box will offer both HD and SD channels, and an integral hard-disc recorder.
 Most boxes also include access to services like the BBC iPlayer for catch-up TV.
 We'd recommend looking a Freesat+ box for the best experience, which lets you pause and record live TV.
-A box costs as little as £50 (and with Freetime, around £90).
+A box costs as little as £90.
 Browse through Amazon's Freesat boxes. ("Free Time", which you may see here, is an old name for Freesat+).